Skip to Content

 Which Reno Ants Do You Have?

 If you live in Reno and see an ant in your home, you are probably looking at either a carpenter ant, harvester ant, or pavement ant.
 The carpenter ant is relatively large and has antennae with no club on the end.
 What makes these ants unique is their desire and ability to tunnel into wood.
-Unfortunately, this could leave your home with damage.
+Unfortunately, this could leave your home damaged.

 Meanwhile, the harvester ant is also quite large.
 It's reddish or orange in color and is most commonly found in fields.
 Although it's rare to find these ants indoors, it is possible.
 If you threaten this type of ant, it may bite and sting you.
 The pavement ant is small and usually has a nest under the cracks in your concrete.
 When these ants get inside, they might seem to be everywhere.